TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-hardware-nodereboot-motherboard-failure.md

 <!--rcaDescription-->
 ### **Root Cause**
-> The Host Node where the VM was running encountered a hardware issue due to motherboard errors on the physical node where the virtual machine was hosted.
-This caused your VM to get rebooted.
+> The physical host node where the VM was running encountered a **hardware due to System Board.**
 >

 <!--resolutionDetails-->
 ### **Resolution**
-> VM was restored following reboot of the host node.
+> The physical node has been taken out of service for further diagnostics and repair.
+The VM was service healed and restored on a healthy node.

 >
 <!--/resolutionDetails-->